wikimedia/operations-puppet/modules/stdlib/README.markdown

 #### `delete_regex`

 Deletes all instances of a given element from an array or hash that match a provided regular expression.
 A string will be treated as a one-item array.

+*Please note:* This function is an implementation of a Ruby class and as such may not be entirely UTF8 compatible.
+To ensure compatibility please use this function with Ruby 2.4.0 or greater - https://bugs.ruby-lang.org/issues/10085.

 For example, `delete_regex(['a','b','c','b'], 'b')` returns ['a','c']; `delete_regex({'a' => 1,'b' => 2,'c' => 3},['b','c'])` returns {'a'=> 1}, `delete_regex(['abf', 'ab', 'ac'], '^ab.*')` returns ['ac']. `delete_regex(['ab', 'b'], 'b')` returns ['ab'].